 Live in foreign country for the entire tax year without interruption

-Not have made a statement to the foreign government denying residence status
+Not make a statement to the foreign government denying residence status

 Intend to make a home in the foreign country for an indefinite period of time.
 You must apply a facts-and-circumstances test to determine where you intend to make your home.

-You satisfy the tax-home test.
-Your tax home must be in a foreign country throughout your period of bona fide residence or throughout your physical presence.
+You must also satisfy the tax-home test.
+Your tax home must be in a foreign country throughout your bona fide residence or physical presence.

-Earnings while self-employed in industries where capital is a material income-producing factor might be considered earned income.
-In this situation, the earnings considered earned income are the lesser of 1 of these:
+Certain earnings while self-employed in industries might be earned income.
+This applies when capital is a material income-producing factor.
+In these cases, the earnings considered earned income are the lesser of:

 The value of the services actually rendered